tomiok/tomiok/README.md

 - 🚀 Building a new anon-friendly, descentralized, concept-art chat platform.
 Stay tuned.

+- 🚀 Building 2 apps (telegram bot and CLI app) to easily lookup, save and write a review for a movie.

-- 🔭 I’m currently working in Google, mostly with Go and running a (gopher) [youtube channel](https://youtube.com/tomaslingotti), I am actively uploading videos with tips, techniques, new frameworks, patterns and so on, all the content in the channel is in Spanish.
+- 🔭 I’m currently working mostly with Go and running a (gopher) [youtube channel](https://youtube.com/tomaslingotti), I am actively uploading videos with tips, techniques, new frameworks, patterns and so on, all the content in the channel is in Spanish.
 I am glad to receive feedback or new topics for my videos!.